 Geekbench 4 Single-Core: 4,733;

-The Mac mini runs with desktop-grade 8th generation Intel Core processors in quad- and hexa-core iterations, so we had high hopes for its computing power.
-According to Apple, its new square-shaped desktop delivers five times the amount of performance over its predecessor.
+The new Mac Mini has desktop-grade 8th-generation Intel Coffee Lake processors in quad- and hexa-core models, so we had high hopes for the computing power.
+The new square shaped desktop delivers five times the amount of performance over its predecessor, at least according to Apple.

-With the Apple Mac mini being aimed at creatives, which usually rely on intensive software applications and editing large files, the Apple Mac mini (2018), more so than previous versions, needs to be able to keep pace.
+Because the Mac Mini is aimed at creatives, which typically count on intensive software and editing large files, the 2018 Mac Mini needs to be able to keep pace, more so than any previous version.

 The latest Mac mini comes with the Apple T2 security chip, which comes with an SSD controller with on-the-fly data encryption for "industry-leading security".
 The T2 chip also features HEVC video transcoding that's up to 30 times faster, which will be great news for video editors who are interested in using an Apple Mac mini for their creative work.